sisoje/testable-view-swiftui/README.md

 ```
 It's clear that by conforming SwiftUI.View we basically just extend out ContentModel with a body function.
 It is basically the same as view-model with exception that it is a value type.

+Did Apple really couple "view" and the logic?
+They did not!
+They followed Open-Closed principle.
+They just took the model (which is practically the same as view-model) and extended it with a body function.

 # MVVM practitioners

 The view-model class is abused by MVVM practitioners and they make a SwiftUI.View like this: